firebolt-db/godocs/docs/Guides/getting-started.md

 PRIMARY INDEX "LevelID", "Name";
 ```

 In the previous code example, the primary index contains two values.
-The first value, LevelID, is required in order to create a primary index.
+The first value, `LevelID`, is required in order to create a primary index.
 The second value, `Name`, and any following values are optional.
 Firebolt will use all listed primary indexes to optimize query scans.
 If Name has lower cardinality than `LevelID`, then Firebolt can optimize these indexes to eliminate scanning over irrelevant data.
 For more information about primary indexes and sort order, see [Primary Indexes](./working-with-indexes/using-primary-indexes.md).

 To read data into the `levels` table, enter the following into a new script tab:
 ```sql